itsukiogami/injectStar/README.md

 # Artificial Star Test for hscPipe
-This repositry describes a method for calculating a detection completeness using artificial stars in hscPipe 6 and beyond.
+This repositry describes a method for calculating a detection completeness using artificial stars in hscPipe 6 and beyond (we have confirmed that `injectStar.py` can be executed in hescPipe 6.7/8.4/8.5.3).
 The latest version of `injectStar.py` is version 4.
-If you prepare a paper using this injectStar.py, please cite [Ogami et al. (2024a)](https://ui.adsabs.harvard.edu/abs/2024arXiv240100668O/abstract).
+If you prepare a paper with this `injectStar.py`, please cite [Ogami et al. (2024a)](https://ui.adsabs.harvard.edu/abs/2024arXiv240100668O/abstract).

 ## Flow of obtaining detection completeness
 0. As with other hscPipe commands, run `setup-hscpipe` or `setup hscPipe 8.4`.

-1. Copy `rerun` containing the image (e.g., `~/<rerun>/deepCoadd/<filter>/4,4.fits`) in which you want to inject the artificial star.
+1. Copy `rerun` containing the output image/catalog (e.g., `~/<rerun>/deepCoadd/<filter>/4,4.fits`) in which you would like to inject the artificial star.
-  - Since `injectStar.py` embeds artificial stars directly into the image, it is necessary to make a backup of original images.
+  - Since `injectStar.py` embeds artificial stars directly into the image, **it is necessary to make a backup of original images/catalogs**.
-  - Also, a copy of rerun must be executed every time the artificial star test is performed.
+  - Also, a copy of `rerun` must be executed every time the artificial star test is performed.
   - This is because artificial stars are embedded again in the image in which artificial stars are embedded.

 2. Run `injectStar.py` to embed artificial stars in the coadd-image (e.g., `~/<rerun>/deepCoadd/<filter>/4.4.fits`).